farrcraft/vertical3d/README.md

 In the current iteration, everything is being moved into a monorepo, both build systems have been
 entirely replaced with CMake, namespaces are more granular, and code is targetting C++17 or newer.

-## Components

-* Moya - Renderman-compatible rendering engine
-* Talyn - A raytracing renderer
-* Odyssey - A game engine implementation

 ### Apps

-* imagetool
+* imagetool - A basic image manipulation CLI tool
 * Pong
 * Tetris
-* Voxel
+* Voxel - A minecraft-style voxel terrain generator
-* v3dshell
+* Vertical3D - A 3D modeling tool suite
-* Vertical3D
+* v3dshell - A CLI REPL interface for Vertical3D
+* Moya - Renderman-compatible rendering engine
+* Talyn - A raytracing renderer
+* Odyssey - A tile-based rogue-like game